On Provable Copyright Protection for Generative Models: Near Access-Free Generative Modeling

 It is worth noting that these differences have important algorithmic implications.
 Achieving privacy-preserving mechanisms often requires the use of carefully constructed mechanisms (which inject additional randomness into the models and/or training).
 In contrast, as our main results show, near-access-freeness is achievable with black-box reductions, requiring only some base learning algorithm $\cA$ (and no additional randomness).
 Also, a series of papers have been exploring the effectiveness of privacy-preserving methods using neural models, which suggest either better features are needed or that more sophisticated approaches are required (e.g. \cite{tramer2021differentially,li2021large,ghazi2021deep}).
 Of course differential privacy provides stronger privacy guarantees while near-access-freeness is only designed to protect against copyright infringement.

 \paragraph{The $\safe$ function in practice.} There can be a number of different ways to define the $\safe$ function in practice.
-The ``leave-one-out'' example is one, but it is a computationally expensive one, requiring the training of $|\cC|$ different models.
+The ``leave-one-out'' example is one, but it requires the training of $|\cC|$ different models.
 We describe a far more efficient implementation in Section~\ref{sec:algorithms}.
-In both cases, it is likely important to use \emph{deduplication} to ensure that the same copyrighted material does not appear in too many training samples.
+In both cases, it is important that when we omit a datapoint $x$ it does not share copyrighted content with many other datapoints that were included in the training set.
+If we assume that datapoints that share the same copyrighted content are near-duplicates we could achieve this by \emph{deduplication}.
+But in general this may not be the case, in such situations we could cluster the dataset by content or by metadata such as authorship so that all works which are close (and hence possibly share copyrighted content) are omitted together.
+If we can ensure this then we can use our implementations as is.
+In practice, such processes will be likely approximate, still we think that they should be sufficient for most copyrighted works.
+For simplicity, we will assume in Sections~\ref{sec:cpdelta} and~\ref{sec:cpk} all copyrighted works occur at most one datapoint and we will relax our assumption to $m$ datapoints in Section~\ref{sec:largerm}.
 While we will implement \safe by partitioning the dataset $\cD$ into two (or more, see Section~\ref{sec:largerm}) parts, there may be other ways to ensure safety.
 For example, the output of $\safe$ might be a model trained ``golden dataset'' which is much smaller but was carefully scrutinized to ensure that all material in it is not copyrighted or properly licensed.
 Another way to ensure that a model is safe for $C$ is to train it only on data that was generated before $C$'s creation.

 \paragraph{What is $\cC$?} In our discussions, we refer to $C\in\cC$ abstractly as a ``piece of copyrighted data'', but do not specify it in more detail.
 For example, in an image generative model, does $C$ correspond to a single artwork, or the full collected arts of some artists?
 The answer is the former.
 The reason is that if a generative model generates data that is influenced by the full collected artworks of X, but not by any single piece, then it is not considered a copyright violation.
 This is due to that it is not possible to copyright style or ideas, only a specific expression.
 Hence, we think of $C$ as a piece of content that is of a similar scale to the outputs of the model.